 - Remove the protein bars by pulling on the sides of the parchment paper.
 Cut into squares or bars and serve.

-Check out these other great Back to School ideas by Heidi!
+Check out these great Back to School ideas!

 Heidi Rew shows you how to throw caviar-type parties on a hot dog budget through her blog, Parties for Pennies.
 She grew up the oldest of four kids, where her father was an elementary school teacher and her mom a stay-at-home parent.
 Having to pinch pennies growing up, helped to steer her creativity.
 Her background is as a radio personality in Atlanta, GA but her love for throwing fabulous Parties for Pennies established her as a professional blogger.
 Cultivating a community of party people, Heidi also contributes to Mohawk Flooring’s blog as well as featured on the nationally syndicated Better TV Show.